vanhoordek/CV/README.md

     <ul class="b">
       <li>Research</li>
         <ul class="c">
-          <li>microbiology of (fermented) foods and industrial fermentations in particular, microbiology in general (environment, water, soil, clinical...)</li>
+          <li>microbiology of (fermented) foods and industrial fermentations in particular, microbiology in general (environment, water, soil, clinical)</li>
           <li>microbial diversity and dynamics studies using molecular fingerprinting, sequencing and mass spectrometry techniques</li>
           <li>development and validation of proteomics approaches in the context of microbial taxonomy and diversity and as tools to monitor fermentation processes</li>
         </ul>
       <li>Supervising the work of lab technicians and students (Ph.D., master and bachelor level)</li>
       <li>Teaching and training: e.g. microbiology, microbiological methods, gene technology, organic chemistry, food biotechnology, lab exercises</li>
-      <li>Communication of research orally and written</li>
+      <li>Communicating on research orally and written</li>
       <li>As a member of the Biosafety Committee I'm in control of correct practices in the lab, writing guidelines and performing risk analyses; my presence is required during audits</li>
     </ul>
 <br/>